Lx37/EEG_BatteryAnalysis/readme.txt

-# BatteryEEG
+# Baking_EEG

+Your Recipe for EEG Insights!
+and prepping your EEG for Scientific Gourmet.

-BatteryEEG is a project designed to analyze EEG signals from different types of evoked potential protocols.
+Baking_EEG is a project designed to analyze EEG signals from different types of evoked potential protocols.
 This project supports multiple acquisition systems, including BrainAmp, EGI, and Micromed.
 It allows for analyses at different levels, including individual and group analyses.

 ## Features